HealthStackers/MERAKI_Academy_Project_5-/README.md

 - Login Via Google
 - Logout
 - You can find nearby doctors,
+- Handle when the user not has a session to not allow to book an appointment
 - Symptom checking and giving the most disease that maybe you injured with it
 - Book appointments with doctors
 - BMI test